All the UK strike dates confirmed for July 2023

 But common ground appears likely to remain elusive after health secretary Steve Barclay accused the BMA of “walking away” from the table.

-RMT general-sectretary Mick Lynch has meanwhile told The Independent that further rail strikes are “fairly likely”so long as its talks with government negotiators remain in a state of deadlock.
+RMT general-sectretary Mick Lynch has meanwhile told The Independent that further rail strikes are “fairly likely”this year so long as its talks with government negotiators remain in a state of deadlock.

-Here is a list of all of the major walkouts that have been announced so far for July 2023, with more likely to follow.
+Here is a list of all of the major walkouts that have been announced so far for July 2023.

 Monday 3 July